dogweather/forkful/content/en/haskell/html-and-the-web/sending-an-http-request.md

   \ action.
 Programmers do it to interact with APIs, grab web content, or communicate\u2026"
 lastmod: '2024-03-13T22:45:00.125172-06:00'
 model: gpt-4-1106-preview
-summary: "Sending an HTTP request is the act of asking a web server for data or action.\
+summary: Sending an HTTP request is the act of asking a web server for data or action.
-  \ Programmers do it to interact with APIs, grab web content, or communicate\u2026"
 title: Sending an HTTP request
 weight: 44
 ---